 Pacifiers used to be recommended to help with reflux symptoms.
 Research has not supported this (Source).

-THE AMERICAN ACADEMY OF PEDIATRICS AND PACIFIERS
+WHAT THE AMERICAN ACADEMY OF PEDIATRICS SAY ABOUT PACIFIERS

 The current recommendation from the American Academy of Pediatrics states, “For breastfed infants, pacifier introduction should be delayed until breastfeeding is firmly established,” (Source).

 Once breastfeeding is established, the AAP advises that a pacifier be offered at all times of sleep.
 That includes daytime naps and nighttime sleep.

 There are several different shapes for pacifiers.